 The Engine ID is a unique identifier used for SNMP V3 implementations.
-This is an alphanumeric string used to identify the SNMP engine on the switch.
+This is an alphanumeric string used to identify the SNMP engine on the Switch.

-To display the switch's SNMP Engine ID, open the Management folder, and then the SNMPV3 folder.
-Next, click on the SNMP Engine ID link.
-This will open the SNMP Engine ID Configuration page, as shown below.
+To display the Switch's SNMP Engine ID, open the Management folder, and then the SNMPV3 folder.
+Finally, click on the SNMP Engine ID link.
+This will open the SNMP Engine ID Configuration window, as shown below.

-Figure 18-12.
-SNMP Engine ID Configuration
+Figure 6-15.
+SNMP Engine ID Configuration window